 But it is too early to tell whether the trend of declining use of cash and personal cheques accelerated in the context of Covid-19.
 The acceleration implies a long-term structural This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
-See Exchange. within retail payments rather than on other parts of the transaction economy (namely online versus bricks-and-mortar, A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
+See Exchange.
+More within retail payments rather than on other parts of the transaction economy (namely online versus bricks-and-mortar, A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
 These include banking, loan, equity, and insurance products.
 While it is recognised that not all individuals need or want financial services, the goal of financial inclusion is to remove all barriers, both supply side and demand side.
 Supply side barriers stem from financial institutions themselves.
 They often indicate poor financial infrastructure, and include lack of ne...
 More, bank facilities – ATMs, branches, self-service, etc.).

 Recent attempts to rush the UK economy to rely solely on contactless and digital payments have highlighted deep-rooted inequalities and the need for access to cash by some communities (including vulnerable consumers).
 Anecdotal and mass media reports suggested that joblessness associated with the Covid-19 pandemic might have increased the demand for cash by people in the lowest income strata and those living in rural areas.